 Star Wars: The Old Republic gives us Corso Riggs, the Smuggler's first companion, who has no less than six named weapons (and provides Description Porn for most!): a deluxe heavy blaster (which gets stolen by Skavak) named "Torchy," a customizable blaster (which he gives to the Player Character) named "Flashy," another blaster pistol offered to the Player Character later named "Sparkles," a blaster rifle named "Sergeant Boom Boom," a blaster pistol named "Sparky," and a vibroblade named "Hewie".
 Which goes to show that he is a Giver of Lame Names.

 Invoked during a conversation between the Sith Inquisitor and Andronikos Revel, where the latter averts this trope, claiming the reason he doesn't give his weapons names is because he's afraid he might get too attached to them.

 EVE Online is an interesting example.
 You ship name always starts as <Player Character>'s <ship name>.
 You have the option to change it.
 Depending on what you do in Eve this may be important to you or not.
 If you're in RVB, naming ships is generally pointless as you'll probably lose in 5 minutes anyway.

-this has led to people doing interesting things such as naming the combat ship Primary——> or Don't Shoot Me.
-Among other more colorful name.
+This has led to people doing interesting things such as naming the combat ship Primary——> or Don't Shoot Me.
+Among other more colorful names.

 Every character in Exit Fate has a personal weapon (you employ blacksmiths to upgrade the weapon rather than trading up), and while some have simple, descriptive names (hatchet, red pen, handbag) many are named poetically and/or after people.
 The amnesiac former assassin Frore named his blade "Kella" after his friend/lover/companion/rival/?
 (They both lost parts of their memories, so neither is fully certain how they relate.)